-As leading pregnancy discrimination lawyers, workers often contact our firm wondering how they prove pregnancy discrimination.
+As leading pregnancy discrimination lawyers in Los Angeles, workers often contact our firm wondering how they prove pregnancy discrimination.
 The answer requires a basic understanding of the laws protecting pregnant women and new mothers.

 If this brief guide does not answer your questions, our experienced pregnancy discrimination lawyers can help you understand your rights.
 Often, even if you do not have a claim for “pregnancy discrimination,” you may have related legal claims.
 This is why you should confidentially talk to a lawyer if you believe you are being treated unfairly or illegally at work.